Xhosa Wars: Interlude: Stockenström's treaty system

 In the aftermath of the previous frontier war, the new lieutenant-governor of the Eastern Province, Andries Stockenström, instituted a completely new border policy.
 Stockenström, who professed considerable respect for the Xhosa, developed a system of formal treaties to guard the border and return any stolen cattle from either side (cattle raiding was a regular grievance).
 Diplomatic agents were exchanged between the Cape Colony and the Xhosa Chiefs as reliable "ambassadors", and colonial expansion into Xhosa land was forbidden.
 Land annexed from the Xhosa in the previous war was also returned and the displaced Xhosa moved back into this land, assuaging overpopulation in the Xhosa territories.

 In the framework of this new system, the frontier settled and saw nearly a decade of peace.
 The Xhosa chiefs generally honoured Stockenström's treaty and returned any cattle that their people had raided.
 On the Cape side, Stockenström, who saw the major problem as being the land management of the colonists, used his influence to rein in the frontier settlers and prevent any expansion onto Xhosa land.
 A level of trust also began to develop, and the Xhosa chiefs came to hold Stockenström in exceptionally high regard as a man who, although he had defeated the Xhosa armies on multiple occasions, nonetheless treated them as diplomatic equals.

 The treaty system began to unravel as the settlers gained a determined leader and spokesman in the form of Robert Godlonton, who led a large colonist movement to dismantle Stockenström's system and allow seizure of Xhosa lands.
-As one settler ominously declared of the Xhosa territory: "The appearance of the country is very fine, it will make excellent sheep farms."
+As one settler declared of the Xhosa territory: "The appearance of the country is very fine, it will make excellent sheep farms."
 Godlonton also used his considerable influence in the religious institutions of the Cape to drive his opinions, declaring that: "the British race was selected by God himself to colonize Kaffraria".

-In the face of massive pressure and ruinous lawsuits, Stockenström was eventually dismissed and the new British governor, Maitland, abrogated the treaties.
+In the face of massive pressure and ruinous lawsuits, Stockenström was eventually dismissed and the new governor of the Cape Colony, Maitland, abrogated the treaties.